MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 ---
 # Introduction

 Marlin is a huge C++ program, but when it comes to configuring a build of Marlin there are only two files you need to worry about.
 To configure Marlin for a specific machine, edit or replace `Configuration.h` and `Configuration_adv.h` prior to building the binary .hex image or flashing the board.
 If you have these files from an older version of Marlin, you can usually just drop them in place to build the new version.
 (Marlin will give warnings about any deprecated options.)
+Sample configurations for a variety of machines can be found in the example_configurations sub-directory.

-Marlin uses “directives” for most of its configuration options.
+Marlin uses compiler “directives” for most of its configuration options.
 Directives aren't pretty, but they allow Marlin to leave out blocks of code that aren't needed, producing the smallest, fastest code possible for your configuration.
 Settings are enabled, disabled, and given values using C preprocessor syntax like so:

 {% highlight cpp %}
 #define THIS_IS_ENABLED // a comment about this switch